Central Intelligence Agency: Open-source intelligence

 Until the 2004 reorganization of the intelligence community, one of the "services of common concern" that the CIA provided was open-source intelligence from the Foreign Broadcast Information Service (FBIS).
 FBIS, which had absorbed the Joint Publication Research Service, a military organization that translated documents, moved into the National Open Source Enterprise under the Director of National Intelligence.

 During the Reagan administration, Michael Sekora (assigned to the DIA), worked with agencies across the intelligence community, including the CIA, to develop and deploy a technology-based competitive strategy system called Project Socrates.
 Project Socrates was designed to utilize open-source intelligence gathering almost exclusively.
 The technology-focused Socrates system supported such programs as the Strategic Defense Initiative in addition to private sector projects.

-As part of its mandate to gather intelligence, the CIA is looking increasingly online for information, and has become a major consumer of social media.
-"We're looking at YouTube, which carries some unique and honest-to-goodness intelligence," said Doug Naquin, director of the DNI Open Source Center (OSC) at CIA headquarters.
-"We're looking at chat rooms and things that didn't exist five years ago, and trying to stay ahead."
+Increasingly, the CIA is a major consumer of social media intelligence.
 CIA launched a Twitter account in June 2014.
 CIA also launched its own .onion website to collect anonymous feedback.